moebaca/fetch/README.md

 ```bash
 $ docker run -it fetch:latest /bin/bash
 ```
+*note* - In WSL2 I needed to run 'dos2unix *' to get fetch to run.
+So if you are using WSL2 please install dos2unix inside of the container and run it on the files.

 ### Usage
 fetch allows you to inspect it's functionality by running the following command: